tlandron/PCBS_ModelRecovery/README.md

 The first part focused on the difference between a reference value for each of the two parameters of interest and their recovered values from 10 000 simulations, in four different-sized subsets (12, 24, 48 and 96 subjects).
 While the fitting procedure slightly overestimates both parameters, such overestimations only represent around 0.005/0.209 = 2% of the mean probability of reversal fixed value across the two tasks and 0.05/1.24 = 4% of the mean choice variability fixed value across the two tasks.
 The second part studied the sensitivity of the fitting procedure to discriminate a difference in the parameters values between the two tasks, in a subset of 24 subjects and confirmed the high-enough fitting procedure sensitivy above 90% for each parameter.

-TO DELETE: The "threshold" found for each parameter only represents 0.05/..(difference prev between tasks).. = ... % of the difference in the probability of reversal between the two tasks in the actual data and 0.3/..(difference beta between tasks).. = ... % of the difference in choice variability between the two tasks in the actual data.

-What this project has brought to me:
-- I started MATLAB language almost from strach, I now have strong bases of it;
-- I have got a first hand-on on the data I'll be using for the long internship during the second semester.

 How to improve the recovery procedure:
 - An easy way would be to increase the number of simulations, especially in the second part: more t-tests as well as more differences tested would sharpen the measure of sensitivity.

+What this project has brought me:
+- I started MATLAB language almost from scratch, I now have strong bases of it;
+- I have got a first hand-on on the data I'll be using for the long internship during the second semester.

+What this course has brought me:
+- This course gave the tools to learn scientific python (class) and MATLAB (project), I now have the resources to build simple experiments (in python) or to conduct simple data analyses (matlab).
+Using my knowledge from one language to the other will be easier from now on.

+How to improve the course:
+- I would suggest to conduct the course as a tutorial, with each session being a subpart of an entire experiment.
+Each session would focus on different part of the script: stimuli, tasks, data collection, data analysis, and so on.

 # License
 All documents in this repository are distributed under the [Creative Commons Attribution-ShareAlike 4](https://creativecommons.org/licenses/by-sa/4.0/).
 The code is distributed under the [GPL v3 LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html).